fdazen/fda-documentation/messages_and_emails.md

 ---
 title: Guest Messages and Emails
 tags:
   - guest messages
   - guest email
+keywords: >-
-keywords: "guest messages, emails, automated emails, email rules, confirmation email, invoice, templates, email templates"
+  guest messages, emails, automated emails, email rules, confirmation email, invoice, templates, email templates
-last_updated: "December 1st, 2015"
+last_updated: 'December 1st, 2015'
+summary: >-
-summary: "Through Guest Messages you are able to set up all those information about your property that you need to communicate to your guests, for example your Cancellation Policy, or your Terms and Conditions.
+  Through Guest Messages you are able to set up all those information about your property that you need to communicate to your guests, for example your Cancellation Policy, or your Terms and Conditions.
 These messagages will appear in some areas of your Frontdesk Anywhere like on the Booking Engine, or on your Email Templates.
-You can think of them as snippet messages that will then be applied to all communications you will set up to have with your guests.  "
+You can think of them as snippet messages that will then be applied to all communications you will set up to have with your guests.
 published: true
 ---